Sr-11/LFI/README.md

 This repository contains a Python 3.9 implementation of the kernel tests described in our paper (removed for submission).

 # How to install?
 You don't need to install the package to reproduce our results.
-But if you want to, the package can be installed with the pip command `pip install .`
+Nevertheless the package can be installed with the pip command `pip install .`

 Once installed, you should be able to do `import lfi`.